 The more the farmer increases the scale of his operation, the more his body and spirit are dissipated and the further he falls away from a spiritually satisfying life.
-A life of small-scale farming may appear to be primitive, but in living such a life, it becomes possible to contemplate the Great Way I believe that if one fathoms deeply one's own neighborhood and the everyday world in which he lives, the greatest of worlds will be revealed.
+A life of small scale farming may appear to be primitive, but in living such a life, it becomes possible to contemplate the Great Way (The path of spiritual awareness which involves attentiveness to and care for the ordinary activities of daily life.).
+I believe that if one fathoms deeply one's own neighbourhood and the everyday world in which he lives, the greatest of worlds will be revealed.